Barcelona, Spain

 6min walk

-La Urumakeria has the best Asian food I have had in the city so far and I love how close it is to Arc de Triomf, it's a nice way to walk off all the food and see kids playing with the bubbles and street performances!
+La Urumakeria has the best Asian food I have had in the city so far, and I love how close it is to Arc de Triomf.
+It's a nice way to walk off all the food and see the street performances where kids are usually playing with bubbles.

 5. Las Ramblas & Cafe De L'Opera / Granja M.Viader (Churros)